Algoryx/AGXUnity/README.md

 ## Brick workflow

-To run a Brick project, the `BRICK_DIR` environment variable needs to be set to point to a Brick root directory.
+Everything needed to run a Brick project is already present in this repository, and it should work out of the box.
+If you want to build your own Brick binaries, check the section below.

 ### Building Brick

 To build new Brick dlls, you need to follow these steps:

+1. Find your Brick root directory and save the path to the `BRICK_DIR` environment variable (`set BRICK_DIR=<absolute path>`).
-1. Find your AgxBrick directory (located in `brick/AgxBrick/cs/brick/AgxBrick` relative to your AGX directory), and save the path to the `AGXBRICK_DIR` environment variable (`set AGXBRICK_DIR=<absolute path>`).
+1. Find your AgxBrick directory (located in `brick/AgxBrick` relative to your AGX directory), and save the path to the `AGXBRICK_DIR` environment variable (`set AGXBRICK_DIR=<absolute path>`).
 2. Create the file `brick\LocalBuildConfig.props` (relative to your AGX directory) and fill it with the following content:

 ```xml